List of Tupchi-bashis

-The Tupchi-bashi ("head of the tupchis") was the commander of the Safavid Empire's artillery corps.
+The Tupchi-bashi (توپچیباشی) was the commander of the Safavid Empire's artillery corps.
 He was responsible for the artillery battery (tup-khaneh) and needed materials in relation to the artillery pieces as well.
 The tupchi-bashi received assistance by an administrative staff, as well as by various officers of lower rank.
 The term tupchi-bashi was also used to designate the commanders of local artillery batteries in the various cities and provinces of the empire.